PrefectHQ/prefect/docs/concepts/work-pools.md

 Agent processes are lightweight polling services that get scheduled work from a [work pool](#work-pool-overview) and deploy the corresponding flow runs.

 Agents poll for work every 15 seconds by default.
-This interval is configurable in your [profile settings](./settings/) `prefect config set PREFECT_AGENT_QUERY_INTERVAL=10`.
+This interval is configurable in your [profile settings](./settings/) with `prefect config set PREFECT_AGENT_QUERY_INTERVAL=10`.

 It is possible for multiple agent processes to be started for a single work pool.
 Each agent process sends a unique ID to the server to help disambiguate themselves and let users know how many agents are active.